oktadev/okta-blog/_source/_posts/2020-06-04-spring-boot-vue-2.md

 ## Use Kotlin, Spring Boot, and Vue.js to Build a Simple CRUD App

-You're going to build a fully-functioning CRUD application using Vue.js for the client and Spring Boot for the resource server.
+You're going to build a fully-functioning client-server CRUD application using Vue.js for the client and Spring Boot for the resource server.
 The Spring Boot server application will be written using Kotlin.
 You'll also use Okta and OAuth 2.0 to secure the application.

 CRUD, if you don't know, is **C**reate, **R**ead, **U**pdate, and **D**elete.
-Once you can do this, you've got all the basics for a server application.
+Once you can do these operations, you've got all the basics for a server application.

 The example application you're going to build here is a todo app.
 The client side of the app is based on a project written by [Evan You](http://evanyou.me) and [the original Vue Todo App project](https://vuejs.org/v2/examples/todomvc.html).
-It's all been modified somewhat, but to give credit where credit is due.
+It's all been modified a fair amount, but to give credit where credit is due.

 ## Requirements